 As a rule, molars are the costliest tooth to perform a root canal on.
 And it’s not just that molars are more difficult to access, they also have up to three canals compared to the front teeth with only one canal.
 Thus, the cost of the procedure on molars are actually discounted.
 The bicuspids or premolars and the front teeth are significantly cheaper.

-Here’s the breakdown of the costs by tooth type/location:
+Here’s the breakdown of the root canal cost by tooth type/location:

 - Front teeth: A procedure on the front teeth can cost you $300 to $1,500.
 But most commonly, $900 to $1,100.